|Date of birth||April 17, 1865|

 |Social class||Middle class|

 When she came to Prague in 1884, she began working with her husband on the promotion of Serbian culture.
-Together they organized theater performances from Serbian literature, translated Serbian literary works and taught Czech people language and literature.
+Together they organized theater performances from Serbian literature, translated Serbian literary works and taught the Serbian anguage and literature to the Czech people.
 They also edited the Srbská knihovna edition.

-Since 1900, she had been actively cooperating with the Czech Women's Association, and from 1908 to 1912, she was also its president.
+From 1900, she was actively cooperating with the Czech Women's Association, and from 1908 to 1912, she was also its president.

-She worked in the edition of "Ženský svĕt" (eng.
-"Women's World") together with the writer Tereza Novakova.
-She worked for seven years in the administration of the magazine and then became a member of the editorial board.
+She worked in the edition of the journal Ženský svĕt (Women's World) together with the writer Tereza Novakova.
+She worked for seven years in the administration of the journal and then became a member of the editorial board.

 |Financial aspects of her career||Salary and Other|